Meet Tel Aviv’s Best Street Artists

 Tel Aviv is home to many great art institutions such as the Tel Aviv Museum.
 It also hosts local artists who boldly turn streets into their own art galleries.
-Most of them are working under a pseudonym but due to a particular style or repetitive motifs they can be recognised fairly easily.
+Most of them work under pseudonyms but due to a particular style or use of repetitive motifs they can be recognized fairly easily.
 So let’s meet the most intriguing street artists of Tel Aviv!

 Perhaps invisible at first sight, Yekutieli’s delicate drawings are scattered all over Tel Aviv.
 Those who look carefully will find in different corners of the city some skillfully drawn human-like figures wearing stripy sweaters.
 Like Dede, this artist operates both inside and outside the studio.
 Working in the Israeli art scene since his early twenties, Yekutieli’s current project is about scars and the stories behind them.
 In the studio, he creates artworks in a variety of media, from print-making to wood-carving.

-Different visual artists and designers came to become this unique Tel Aviv-based collective.
+Different visual artists and designers joined together to form this unique Tel Aviv-based collective.
 With the goal to make “down-to-earth culture” in mind, Prettimess often hosts exhibitions in various locations.
 Although each artist has their individual style, works by the collective are usually colorful and bright.

-Nowadays, more and more artists base themselves in cities outside Tel Aviv.
+Nowadays more and more artists base themselves in cities outside Tel Aviv.
 The siblings Elna and Gab, who are also part of the Prettimess Collective, work together in Jerusalem under the name “Brothers of Light”.
 Inspired by the rich history of Jerusalem, Elna and Gab defamiliarize traditional imagery by putting it in a new context.
 Their works can also be found outside of Israel, in countries like Portugal, South Africa, and France.